 September 3rd 2021 marked eight years, eight whole years that Hook’s been gone.
 It was yesterday; it is today; it is forever.
 There is never an end to the connection.
 That time melds into the present so that I no longer know if I’ve written about him too much or not enough, which is why I’m glad I waited until today to share what I’m doing and where I am: neither sad to the occasion but also not indifferent.

-This year’s Hookversery closed with memories of ornery Hook, witty Hook, sweet Hook; Hook as he used to be, as we all are: flawed humans.
+This year’s Hookversary closed with memories of ornery Hook, witty Hook, sweet Hook.
+Hook as he used to be, as we all are: flawed humans.
 Each year there is less the romanticized dying and tragic death, and more wistful wondering of what my husband would have thought of today’s world.
-In his absence, I get to choose which scenes to relive, memories I’ve tucked away to play as I wish.
-They leave me feeling something good and right and special, like the laughter of zooming with your favorite people over a cocktail hour or the joy of sitting in your neighborhood TexMex that never serves accidental cilantro, or the heartache when hearing the melodic singing of Alejandro Escovedo’s Sister Lost Soul.
+In his absence, I choose which scenes of our marriage to relive, memory reels I have tucked away to play as I wish.
+These moments leave me feeling something good and right and special, like the laughter of your favorite people or the aroma in your neighborhood TexMex or the heartache from that last melodic song: Alejandro Escovedo’s Sister Lost Soul.

 ~ BEGIN: Shameless Plug ~

 Pepsis thisbe is one of three wasp levels for the Hook Wild Basin Endowment.
 She is fierce; she is bold; she is my spirit wasp.